 Stopping some medications, such as natalizumab (Tysabri), may increase your risk of relapse.
 It’s important to talk with your doctor and weigh the risks and benefits of stopping medications before trying to get pregnant.

-• interferon preparations, such as:
+• interferon preparations, which may be continued in selected patients, such as:

 • interferon beta-1a (Avonex, Rebif)